Katalin Cseh: European Parliament

 Cseh stood as a candidate for Momentum Movement in the 2019 European parliamentary election.
+Led by Margrethe Vestager, she was also among the seven-strong "Team Europe" that the centrist Alliance of Liberals and Democrats for Europe Party picked to spearhead its pro-EU, liberal campaign ahead of the elections.

-She was first on her party's list, and was elected as one of its two MEPs (the other being Anna Júlia Donáth) in Hungary.
+Cseh was first on her party's list, and was elected as one of its two MEPs (the other being Anna Júlia Donáth) in Hungary.
 In the European Parliament, she is one of the eight vice-chairs of the Renew Europe political group.
 Cseh is a member of the Committee on Industry, Research, and Energy (since 2019) and the Subcommittee on Human Rights (since 2020).
 Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.

 In addition to her committee assignments, Cseh is part of the parliament's delegation for relations with the United States.
 She is also a supporter of the European Parliament Intergroup on Anti-Corruption, the MEP Alliance for Mental Health and the MEPs Against Cancer group.

+In September 2022, Cseh was the recipient of the People's Choice: Covid-19 Response Award at The Parliament Magazine's annual MEP Awards.
+In March 2024, she was one of twenty MEPs to be given a "Rising Star" award at that year's MEP Awards ceremony.

 Political positions

-In 2020, Cseh and Hilde Vautmans initiated an open letter, in which a group of 23 members of the Renew Europe group called on Josep Borrell to push for coordinated sanctions targeted at Chinese leaders and officials responsible for human rights violations in the Xinjiang re-education camps and in Hong Kong.
+In 2020, Cseh and Hilde Vautmans initiated an open letter, in which a group of 23 members of the Renew Europe group called on Josep Borrell to push for coordinated sanctions targeted at Chinese leaders and officials responsible for human rights violations in the Xinjiang internment camps and in Hong Kong.

-On 15 September 2022, she was one of 16 MEPs who voted against condemning President Daniel Ortega of Nicaragua for human rights violations, in particular the arrest of Bishop Rolando Álvarez.